Official: EU agency to confirm AstraZeneca blood clot link - WTMJ

 He ruled out a preventive therapy to address the rare blood clots, saying there is still too much unknown about the phenomenon.

-The president of Romania’s national vaccination committee, Valeriu Gheorghita, said Tuesday that since March, 207,000 people in Romania had canceled their AstraZeneca vaccine appointments and another 92,000 simply didn’t show up.
+Romania’s national vaccination committee’s chief, Valeriu Gheorghita, said Tuesday that since March, 207,000 people in Romania had canceled their AstraZeneca vaccine appointments and another 92,000 simply didn’t show up.

 “It is a high percentage, a third of people scheduled who did not show up,” Gheorghita told reporters.